zekroTJA/cds/README.md

 # Introduction

 A small service for serving files over https/TSL.
-With the integrated logging system, every request and access will be logged (if activated) and file accesses will be counted for statistic analyses.
-Also, you can merge multiple file locations on your server to one access for files over the URL.
+With the integrated logging system, every request and access will be logged (if activated) and file accesse will be counted for statistic purpose.
+Also, you can merge multiple file location on your server to one entry for requests over the URL.
-This project is highly work in progress and will be extended in comming updates.
+This project is highly work in progress and will be further extended in comming updates.
 Issues and pull requests are appreciated, as always! ;)

 ---